nosibi/nosibi/README.md

 I am Beom Su Kim and novice developer.

-- 🔭 I’m currently working on korea army as a FA officer.
+- I’m currently working on korea army as a FA officer.
+- My goal is to be a Back-end developer.
-- This is my Velog https://velog.io/@nosibi/posts
+- This is my Velog https://velog.io/@nosibi/posts.